STRATEGY & UX DESIGN

-To resolve, I reframed paywall as a conversation (not a single screen).
+To resolve, I reframed paywall as a conversation, not an obstruction.
 The new paywall would be:

 - predictable.
-For one, I placed lock icons on premium content to remove the element of surprise.
+Adding lock icons to premium content removes the element of surprise.

-- triggered at moment of greatest want — when a visitor tried to play a locked cartoon.
+- triggered at moment of greatest want, when a visitor tries to play a locked cartoon.

 PROTOYPED & TESTED

-I prototyped testable solutions.
-Within days, I was able to validate the new design.
+I prototyped and user-tested a solution.
+Within days, I validated the new design.

 8 Ball Bunny, Apes of Wrath — I remember both of those shows and it brings a smile to my face (laughs).